Pylons/pyramid/docs/quick_tutorial/sessions.rst

 second HTTP Redirect web request to view the new item.
 You might want a message to appear after that second web request saying "Your item was added."
-You can't just return it in the web response for the POST, as it will be tossed out during the second web requests.
+You can't just return it in the web response for the POST, as it will be tossed out during the second web request.

 Flash messages are a technique where messages can be stored between requests, using sessions, then removed when they finally get displayed.